AWSHIP: Healthy Women, Healthy Communities

 Phase Three: Prevention and intervention.

-Based on data that we gather from Phases One and Two, we will develop a program for promoting healthy conditions among Asian-American females and for future generations.
+Based on data that we gathered from Phases One and Two, we developed a program for promoting healthy conditions among Asian-American females and for future generations.